realpython/python-guide/docs/scenarios/admin.rst

     $ salt '*' test.ping

-The host filtering is accomplished by matching the minion id, or using the grains system.
+The host filtering is accomplished by matching the minion id or using the grains system.
 The
 `grains <http://docs.saltstack.org/en/latest/topics/targeting/grains.html>`_
 system uses static host information like the operating system version or the